Deferring your rent or instalment

 Once we have investigated the application, we will send you a written notice.
 If your application is approved, the notice will state the time for which the deferral applies and the terms of repayment.

-While the deferred rent must still be paid after the deferral period ends, no penalty interest is payable by the lessee on the deferred rent for that period.
+While the deferred rent must still be paid after the deferral period ends, no penalty interest is payable by the tenure holder on the deferred rent for that period.
 All approved deferrals will be reviewed to ensure the circumstances are still current.

 Note: If a lease or licence is transferred, the deferral of rent or instalments stops from the day of the transfer settlement and all outstanding monies must be paid.